Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Defending Against Backdoor Attacks in FL

 \descr{LDP.} We consider two scenarios for LDP based on whether or not the attackers follow the protocol and apply DP before sharing model updates.
-Fig.~\ref{emnist-ldp-case2-no-attackers}, Fig.~\ref{cifar10-ldp-case2-no-attackers}, and Fig.~\ref{ldp-case2-no-attackers} present the results in the setting where adversaries do not apply LDP, showing that this actually boosts the attack and increases the backdoor accuracy.
+Fig.~\ref{emnist-ldp-case2-no-attackers}, Fig.~\ref{cifar10-ldp-case2-no-attackers}, Fig.~\ref{ldp-case2-no-attackers}, and Fig.~\ref{sentiment-ldp-case2-no-attackers} present the results in the setting where adversaries do not apply LDP, showing that this actually boosts the attack and increases the backdoor accuracy.
 We discuss this observation further in Section~\ref{discussion}.
 On the other hand, the utility is decreased.
 For instance, in EMNIST and CIFAR10, with 30 attackers, the main task utility is reduced from around 96\% to around 76\%, and around 90\% to around 73\%, respectively.
-In Reddit-comments, with 2.5\% attackers, the utility is down from around 19\% to 16\%.